sguox002/leetcode/review/hash.md

     }
 ```

-### 930	Binary Subarrays With Sum		Medium
+### 930	Binary Subarrays With Sum		(-Medium-)
-In an array A of 0s and 1s, how many non-empty subarrays have sum S?
+In an array A of 0s and 1s, how many non-empty subarrays have sum S?<br/>
 a window covering S 1s and calculate the front and after range to move (all 0 which can move freely)

 ```cpp